 You must request a hearing within 20 days of the date the administrative decision is mailed to you.
 The mailing date usually appears on the first page of the administrative decision, along with the appeal request deadline.
 Whether your request is filed on time will be determined by a received stamp if delivered in person; by the postmarked date if mailed; by the encoded date on the document if faxed or emailed; or by a date stamp made by the agent receiving the call if you request your hearing by phone.
 If your request is late, you may lose your right to a hearing unless you can show that the delay was for good cause.
 Be sure to complete and return any additional forms that are requested.

 When and where will the hearing be held?

 The Office of Administrative Hearings holds most hearings by telephone conference call.
-Follow the instructions on your notice of hearing to participate.
+Follow the instructions on your Notice of Hearing to participate.
 For many hearings, you dial a local or toll-free number and enter a code to participate in a conference call.
 Sometimes the ALJ will call you at the time set for the hearing.
-Your hearing notice will tell you how to access the hearing.
 If the ALJ is to call you, be sure that you have no call-blocking features on your phone and keep the line open at the time set for the hearing.
-If you have not been called, or if you have been unable to connect to the conference call, so the hearing has not started 10 minutes after the scheduled time, call the Office of Administrative Hearings immediately at the number on your notice of hearing.
+If you have been unable to connect to the conference call or if neither an administrative law judge nor a representative from the Office of Administrative Hearings has appeared within five minutes of the scheduled start time of your hearing, call the Office of Administrative Hearings immediately at the number provided on your Notice of Hearing.
 If you delay, your request for hearing may be dismissed.

 How to prepare for the hearing

-whether a claimant had good cause to quit work;
+- whether a claimant had good cause to quit work;

-whether a claimant is able to work, is available for work and is actively seeking work.
+- whether a claimant is able to work, is available for work and is actively seeking work.